qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression.rst

    "item_uuid", "Returns the layout item unique ID" "layer", "Returns the current layer"
-   "layer_id", "Returns the ID of current layer" "layer_ids |314|", "Returns the list of all map layer IDs from the current project" "layer_name", "Returns the name of current layer" "layers |314|", "Returns the list of all map layers from the current project" "layout_dpi", "Returns the composition resolution (DPI)" "layout_name", "Returns the layout name" "layout_numpages", "Returns the number of pages in the layout"
+   "layer_id", "Returns the ID of current layer" "layer_ids |314|", "Returns the IDs of all the map layers in the current project as a list" "layer_name", "Returns the name of current layer" "layers |314|", "Returns all the map layers in the current project as a list" "layout_dpi", "Returns the composition resolution (DPI)" "layout_name", "Returns the layout name" "layout_numpages", "Returns the number of pages in the layout"